-- Restricting surface disturbance to the area within the proposed site grading plan; - Routine watering of disturbed surfaces and building materials; - Limiting maximum construction vehicle speeds to 20 miles per hour (mph); - Restricting construction activities during periods of high wind (i.e., greater than 25 mph); - Watering or covering all materials transported onto or off of the construction site; - Paving the plant maintenance road; and - Covering all unpaved plant site surfaces with gravel after final grading.
+- Restricting surface disturbance to the area within the proposed site grading plan; - Routine watering of disturbed surfaces and building materials; - Limiting maximum construction vehicle speeds to 15 miles per hour (mph); - Restricting construction activities during periods of high wind (i.e., greater than 25 mph); - Watering or covering all materials transported onto or off of the construction site; - Paving the plant maintenance road; and - Covering all unpaved plant site surfaces with gravel after final grading.

 These measures would minimize fugitive dust emissions during site construction activities.
 The California Emissions Estimator ModelTM (CalEEMod) air modeling software was used to estimate the mitigated air emissions that would occur from the proposed M-1 power plant site construction activities (ENVIRON 2011).
-The model estimates particulate matter (PM10) emissions from fugitive dust and mobile sources.
-It also estimates other criteria air pollutant emissions from mobile sources including construction equipment, truck deliveries, and construction workers commuting to and from the construction site (see Table 11).
+The model estimates particulate matter (PM{10} and $PM{2.5}$) emissions from fugitive dust and mobile sources.
+It also estimates other criteria air pollutant emissions from mobile sources including construction equipment, truck deliveries, and construction workers commuting to and from the construction site.
+The findings of the construction emissions air modeling assessment are provided in Appendix G to this report and summarized in Table 12, below.
+Based on the proposed construction schedule, the projected construction emissions should most closely reflect the mitigated summer emission estimates.